 Significance:

-Patients with limited English proficiency (LEP) defined by The U.S. Census Bureau's American Community Survey and Puerto Rico Community Survey as those from households in which "no one 14 and over either (1) speaks English at home or (2) speaks a language other than English at home and speaks English 'very well’” are especially vulnerable to experiencing health care inequity.
-According to 2019 US Census Bureau data, 4.3% of households comprised of over 23 million US citizens surveyed were identified as having LEP.
-[1] These patients have been shown to experience more medical errors, demonstrate lower health literacy surrounding their illnesses and treatments, report lower satisfaction with their health care, and engage with and utilize healthcare services at varying rates compared to patients who are English proficient.
-[3][5][6] In one retrospective observational study examining adverse health outcomes across 6 hospitals during 2005 it was noted that LEP patients were twice as likely to experience adverse events that resulted in detectable physical harm and two and a half times more likely to experience adverse events that resulted in severe temporary or permanent harm or death.
-[6]
+Patients with limited English proficiency (LEP) are especially vulnerable to experiencing health care inequity.
+LEP is defined by The U.S. Census Bureau's American Community Survey and Puerto Rico Community Survey as those from households in which "no one 14 and over either (1) speaks English at home or (2) speaks a language other than English at home and speaks English 'very well’” are especially vulnerable to experiencing health care inequity.
+According to 2019 US Census Bureau data, 4.3% of households, comprised of including over 23 million US citizens, surveyed were identified as having at least 1 person with LEP.
+[1] People with LEP have been shown to experience more medical errors, demonstrate lower health literacy surrounding their illnesses and treatments, report lower satisfaction with their health care, and engage with and utilize healthcare services at varying rates compared to patients who are English proficient.
+[3][5][6] In 2005, a retrospective observational study examining adverse health outcomes across 6 hospitals found that LEP patients were twice as likely to experience adverse events that resulted in detectable physical harm and two and a half times more likely to experience adverse events that resulted in severe temporary or permanent harm or death.
+[6] Therefore, great care must be taken to identify situations in healthcare that place patients with LEP at risk for inequitable outcomes.

-Furthermore, this trend is also observed in the obstetric population.
-It has been shown that the utilization of epidural analgesia by laboring women varies based upon English proficiency.
-A recent retrospective analysis comparing a cohort Spanish speaking and English speaking Medicaid patients demonstrated that Spanish speaking parturients were both less likely anticipate the need for epidural analgesia and less likely to receive epidural analgesia.
-[7] Additionally, a retrospective cohort study of 11,928 nulliparous, term, singleton, vertex (NTSV) deliveries of patients over 18 years old from 2011–2016 at an academic medical center recently demonstrated a decreased risk of cesarean delivery among women who do not have an English language preference.
-[8] Due to the ubiquity of these differences, it is imperative to examine other scenarios in which LEP patients may be at risk for inequities in their care.
+Furthermore, the trend towards increased risk of adverse health outcomes among LEP patients is also observed in the obstetric population.
+For example, it has been shown in several studies that the utilization of epidural analgesia by laboring women varies based upon English proficiency.
+A recent retrospective analysis of Medicaid patients demonstrated that Spanish-speaking laboring women were both less likely anticipate the need for epidural analgesia and less likely to receive epidural analgesia compared to English-speaking patients.
+[7] Additionally, a retrospective cohort study of 11,928 nulliparous, term, singleton, vertex (NTSV) deliveries among pregnant women over 18 years old from 2011–2016 at an academic medical center recently demonstrated a decreased risk of cesarean delivery among women who do not have an English language preference.
+[8] The association between LEP and epidural utilization and cesarean delivery rates observed in these and other studies suggest that differences may exist in other areas of obstetric care based upon the English proficiency of patients.
+Therefore, imperative to examine other scenarios in which LEP patients may be at risk for lower quality obstetric care leading to health disparities.
 One such scenario that frequently occurs in obstetric anesthesia is the need for patients who are attempting vaginal delivery to undergo unplanned cesarean delivery utilizing a pre-existing labor epidural to provide anesthesia for the procedure.
 Such scenarios are often urgent or emergent, stressing the need for efficient communication between patients and providers, adequate patient understanding of and expectations for neuraxial anesthesia, and the ability to make accurate assessments of epidural function based on patient feedback.